 REMEMBER TO PRIME YOUR COIL

 While not an essential practice, priming should almost certainly be factored in by those regularly burning out their coils.

 It is a simple process that takes a matter of seconds.
 When preparing to load a replacement coil, or perhaps the first in a brand new device, take your e-liquid bottle and drip one or two drops carefully onto the wicking ports.

-As there is already some e-liquid present from being primed, it has a failsafe against human error, and will hopefully prevent you having to discard a burnt out coil seconds after loading it for the first time.
+As there is already some e-liquid present from being primed, it has a failsafe against human error, and will hopefully prevent you from having to discard a burnt-out coil seconds after loading it for the first time.

-This is something that can prove to be both daunting and confusing to new vapers, while still proving to be a regular cause of mishap for veterans.
-Ensuring your device’s power output is in-line with the capacity of your coil is vital in avoiding burnouts.
+This is something that can prove to be both daunting and confusing to new vapers, while still proving to be a regular cause of mishaps for veterans.
+Ensuring your device's power output is in line with the capacity of your coil is vital in avoiding burnouts.